Swaagie/cataloger/README.md

 ## Features

 - Choose, mix and merge available documentation parsers.
-Currently, JSDoc and Dox are supported.
+  Currently, JSDoc and Dox are available.
 - Merge documentation with wiki pages the way you see fit.
 - Documentation follows the file structure of your project.